qcmaude/qcmaude.github.io/_posts/2015-05-16-microbiology-to-software-baby-boomer-advice.markdown

 ---
 layout: post
-title:  "From Microbiology to Software Engineering & the Wisdom of a Baby Boomer"
+title:  "From Biology to Software & the Wisdom of a Baby Boomer"
 date:   2015-05-16 20:41:23
 categories: computer science advice university
 ---